Accidents and mouth injuries

-You may need to complete an ACC form at the dentist and there may be a fee involved, ask your dentist about this.
+You may need to complete an ACC form at the dentist.
+Although accident care for under 18s is covered by ACC, some dentist may charge a fee, ask your dentist about this.

 Baby (deciduous) teeth are important for eating, speaking and smiling.
 Baby teeth also hold space in the jaw for adult

 If baby teeth are removed before they fall out naturally, the nearby teeth may drift into the empty space.
 This means there may not be enough space for the adult tooth that comes in later and could cause crowding of the adult teeth, which can lead to other problems.

 Start healthy eating, drinking and cleaning habits early to help set up habits for life- which means strong, healthy adult teeth.

 Enrol your child as soon as possible.
 Your child needs regular dental checks from 2 years old so any problems can be identified early.
 This also gives you and the dental therapist the opportunity to talk about teething, how to prevent tooth